defold/doc/docs/en/manuals/html5.md

 You can't modify files of the default html/css template in `builtins` folder.
 For applying your modifications copy/paste needed file from `builtins` and set this file in *game.project*.
 :::

-Custom template copies are not updated automatically when upgrading Defold.
-When moving to Defold 1.13.2, merge the new resource hints from the built-in template as described in [Updating a custom HTML template](#updating-a-custom-html-template-for-defold-1132).

 ::: important
 The canvas shouldn't be styled with any border or padding.
 If you do, mouse input coordinates will be wrong.
 :::